Facts About Tortoiseshell Cats | What You Need To Know About Torties (+ A Guide On How To Care For A Tortie Kitten)

 And while nobody can deny that a solid white or mitten-patterned kitty is absolutely stunning, the beauty of colorful kitties shouldn’t be overlooked.

-It’s no wonder that the most colorful breed, a.k.a. the Oriental Shorthair, is among the most popular feline breed across the globe.
+It’s no wonder that the most colorful breed, the Oriental Shorthair, is among the most popular feline breed across the globe.
 This article, however, isn’t about Orientals.
 It’s about Tortoiseshell cats, which are also known as Tortie cats or simply Torties.
 You’ve probably heard about them.
 And you’ve most definitely seen them, even if you didn’t know what they were called.

 This article will cover everything you need to know about Torties.
 That includes general info, as well as some little-known facts, which might truly surprise you.